asahteck/knitscript-startup/download notes.md

 Go into your python folder (such as Python312) > Properties > Security and give the Users group full access (see here)

 $ pip install knit-script

+Test your installation by running the installation_test.py file.
+You can work through this example using the installation_test.ipynb jupyter notebook.